Port Aransas, Texas

-• Leonabelle Turnbull Birding Center – Novices to experts can discover new species every Wednesday at 9 am, during “Birding on the Boardwalk,” a guided tour free to the public.
+• Leonabelle Turnbull Birding Center– Novices to experts can discover new species every Wednesday at 9 am, during “Birding on the Boardwalk,” a free, guided public tour.

 • South Jetty – Granite jetties form the pathway to the Gulf of Mexico.